 Please share any of your ideas and suggestions to help us improve our services.

-We have a suggestions box available in reception at both sites along with the option to submit ideas online via the form opposite.
+We have a suggestions box available in reception at both sites along with the option to submit ideas online, click here to access the suggestion form.

 The NHS Friends and Family Test (FFT) was created to help medical practices and other healthcare providers understand whether their patients are happy with the service provided, or where improvements are needed.
 It is a quick and anonymous way to give your views after receiving care or treatment across the NHS.